seandstewart/typical/mkdocs/usage/types.md

     resolution.

-Beyond classes, standard types, and the annotation syntax provided by the `typing` library, `typical` also natively supports extended types defined in the following standard modules & bases:
+Beyond classes, standard types, and the annotation syntax provided by the `typing` library, Typical also natively supports extended types defined in the following standard modules & bases:

 - [datetime](https://docs.python.org/3.9/library/datetime.html)